spotinst/help/src/docs/ocean/tools-and-integrations/openshift/create-cluster-v311.md

 Step 3: Set up Connectivity

 1. Create a Spot token or use an existing one.
 2. Install the Spot Controller Pod.
-Learn more about the Spot Controller Pod and Ocean’s anatomy here.
+Learn more about the Spot Controller Pod and Ocean's anatomy here.
 3. Ensure enable-csr-approval is set to True.
 4. Click Test Connectivity to ensure the controller functionality.